Quantum Liouville Cosmology: Wavefunctions at one loop and beyond

 \subsubsection{Comparison with Bessel functions}

-To compare the above with the Bessel functions in \eqref{eq:fixed_ell_expectation} we use the asymptotic expansion \dlmfeqcite{10.17.3}
+To compare the above with the Bessel functions in \eqref{eq:fixed_ell_expectation} we use the asymptotic expansion \dlmfeqcite{10.19.3}

 as $\nu \to +\infty$, valid for $0 < x < 1$.
-From this, it follows that the Hartle--Hawking-like Bessel function in \eqref{eq:fixed_ell_expectation} have the asymptotic expansions
+From this, it follows that the Hartle--Hawking-like Bessel function in \eqref{eq:fixed_ell_expectation} has the asymptotic expansions

 for light ($\alpha = \beta a$, $a$ finite) and heavy ($a = -\cL k/12$, $k$ finite) insertions, respectively, with $\ell'$ defined in \eqref{eq:gamma_ell} and $C$ given in \eqref{eq:Bessel_arg_prop}.
-We see immediately that the $\ell$-dependence agrees with \eqref{eq:Psi_ell_heavy_tree} at tree level, i.e.~keeping only the $\mathcal{O}(\beta^{-2})$ terms in the exponent, provided we take the upper sign in the exponent in \eqref{eq:Psi_ell_heavy_tree}, corresponding to a small spherical cap saddle.
-The Hartle--Hawking-like wavefunction being captured by a small spherical cap is consistent with higher dimensions \cite{Hartle:1983ai}.
+We see immediately that the $\ell$-dependence agrees with \eqref{eq:Psi_ell_heavy_tree} at tree level, i.e.\ keeping only the $\mathcal{O}(\beta^{-2})$ terms in the exponent, provided we take the upper sign in the exponent in \eqref{eq:Psi_ell_heavy_tree}, corresponding to a small spherical cap saddle.
+The Hartle--Hawking-like wavefunction being captured by a small spherical cap is consistent with the higher-dimensional picture \cite{Hartle:1983ai}.

 To compare the one-loop result for the light insertion \eqref{eq:Psi_ell_light_one-loop} with the asymptotic expansion of the Bessel function, we again need to consider the scheme dependence.
 Rescaling $\Lambda \to \Lambda(1 + \frac{6}{\cL} \delta_\Lambda)$ and $\ell \to \ell (1 + \frac{6}{\cL} \delta_\ell)$ the counterterms evaluate to